• Skip to main content

 Can I freeze the empanadas de pino?

-Yes, I recommend freezing them already baked it.
-Then heat directly (without defrosting) in the oven at 200C or 400F for about 15-20 minutes.
+Yes, I recommend baking them first.
+Then heat directly (without defrosting) in the oven at 200C or 400F for 15-20 minutes.
 They come out perfect, like freshly made.
+I put them in the freezer on a tray, and once frozen, I put them in a plastic bag.

 Can I freeze the empanada dough?